ant-intl/Falcon-TST/README.md

 ### Advanced Usage

-More advanced usages like pre-training and fine-tuning examples are coming soon.
+More advanced usages like Megatron-LM-based pre-training and fine-tuning procedure, and flexible data distributed sampling of our datasets are coming soon.

 ## 🙏 Acknowledgments